-Cloud Skills and Training: Keys to Successful Cloud Adoption
+Cloud Skills And Training: The Keys To Successful Cloud Adoption

-In this post, Cloud Architect, Dwayne Monroe explains why training in Cloud skills should be an essential part of your Cloud Adoption program.
+In this post, Cloud Architect, Dwayne Monroe explains why an education program that focuses on training Cloud skills should be an essential part of your Cloud Adoption program.

 In my role as a Cloud Architect for Cloudreach, I spend a lot of time getting ‘into the weeds’ of a project’s technical details.
 Large, multinational clients, eager to begin their cloud journeys, possess very large IT estates, typically composed of thousands of virtual machines, bare-metal hosts and sprawling networks.